 - Auto parts

-- Lead-acid batteries (at designated locations)
+- Lead-acid batteries (at designated sites only)

-- Appliances (at designated locations)
+- Appliances (at designated sites only)

 - Swing sets